creadth/Cache-Refresh-SillyTavern/README.md

 ## Troubleshooting

-*   **Extension Not Appearing:** Make sure you've installed the extension correctly and restarted SillyTavern.
+*   **Extension Not Appearing:** Ensure you've installed the extension correctly and restarted SillyTavern.
-*   **No Notifications:** Check that "Show Notifications" is enabled in the extension's settings.
+*   **No Notifications:** Verify that "Show Notifications" is enabled in the extension's settings.

 *   **No Cache Reduction:**
-    *   Make sure the model you're using as cache reduction.
+    *   Confirm that the model you're using supports cache reduction.
-    *   For Claude, make sure that you have activated cache in the config.yaml the options are `enableSystemPromptCache` and `cachingAtDepth`.
-For a better experience with caching, I would suggest to only active `cachingAtDepth` and put in on an even number.
-The number correspond to the caching depth, 0 is the message you just send, which is probably {{user}} (don't do this), 2 is the two previous message, which is also probably {{user}} (good enough most of the time).
-If you activate `enableSystemPromptCache` make sure that your prompt does not have any random element.
+    *   For Claude: Ensure you've activated caching in the config.yaml file.
+The relevant options are `enableSystemPromptCache` and `cachingAtDepth`.
+      * For optimal caching, it's recommended to only enable `cachingAtDepth` and set it to an even number.
+      * The number represents caching depth: 0 is your most recent message (typically {{user}} - not recommended), 2 represents the two previous messages (usually sufficient).
+      * If you enable `enableSystemPromptCache`, ensure your system prompt doesn't contain any random elements.
 *   **Cache Still Expiring:**
-    *   Ensure the extension is enabled.
+    *   Verify the extension is enabled.
-    *   Check the refresh interval.
-It should be *shorter* than the cache lifetime of your chosen API/model.
+    *   Ensure the refresh interval is *shorter* than your API/model's cache lifetime.
-    *   Check SillyTavern API to see the prompt send by the extension and compare it to the original prompt send.
+    *   Use SillyTavern's API panel to compare the extension's refresh prompts with the original prompts.
-    *   Some APIs might have very short or unpredictable cache lifetimes.
+    *   Be aware that some APIs have very short or unpredictable cache lifetimes.
-    *   Check the browser's developer console (usually opened with F12) for error messages.
+    *   Check the browser's developer console (F12) for any error messages.

 ## Contributing